-Committees
+Faculty Committees

-Each student is responsible for organizing annual meetings with the committee that will advise and oversee his/her Ph.D. program.
+Each student is responsible for organizing annual meetings with the faculty committee that will advise and oversee their Ph.D. program.
 The annual meeting with the committee is critically important.
-During these meetings the student will receive advice and guidance in his/her professional development and will have the undivided attention of several faculty members simultaneously.
+During these meetings the student will receive advice and guidance in their professional development and will have the undivided attention of several faculty members simultaneously.

 Three committees must be established.
 The student's research advisor will serve on each committee but the composition of the committees may vary (although it is recommended that students maintain the composition of their committees as much as possible).
-In chronological order, the first is the Advisory Committee, the second is the Preliminary & Qualifying Exam Committee, and the third is the Dissertation Committee.
+In chronological order, the first is the Advisory Committee, the second is the Qualifying Exam Committee, and the third is the Dissertation Committee.
 The Advisory Committee will help the student develop a plan for coursework and research in the first year.
-The Preliminary & Qualifying Exam Committee will help the student prepare for the preliminary and qualifying exams and will administer the exams in the student's fourth semester.
-The student must pass these exams to advance to candidacy for the Ph.D. degree (see The Preliminary and Qualifying Exams and Advancing to Candidacy).
-It is recommended that the student organize his/her Preliminary & Qualifying Exam Committee as early as possible (most students do it at the beginning of their third semester) and arrange to take courses or directed readings with the faculty members.
+The Qualifying Exam Committee will help the student prepare for the qualifying exam and will administer the exam in the student's fourth semester.
+The student must pass the exam to advance to candidacy for the Ph.D. degree (see Qualifying Exam and Advancing to Candidacy).
+It is recommended that the student organize their Qualifying Exam Committee as early as possible (most students do it at the beginning of their third semester) and arrange to take courses or directed readings with the faculty members.
 Finally, the Dissertation Committee is the group ultimately responsible for overseeing the student's dissertation research.
-The Dissertation Committee will advise the student during the course of his/her research and it is important that the student keep them informed of research progress and plans through annual committee meetings.
+The Dissertation Committee will advise the student during the course of their research and it is important that the student keep them informed of research progress and plans through annual committee meetings.